BridgesUNCC/bridgesAPI/README.md

 	- Yeoman: npm install -g yo
 	- Grunt:  npm install grunt
 	- Bower:  npm install bower
-	- run 'rehash' to update command paths
+	- run 'hash -r' to update command paths
 6. Check Dependencies
 	- npm install
 	- bower install
 7. Get the Bridges API repo:
 	- git  clone https://github.com/BridgesUNCC/bridgesAPI.git
-	- cd to the server repo directory
+	- cd to the BridgesAPI repo directory
-8. Run these within the server directory:
+8. Run these within the BridgesAPI directory:
 	- git submodule init
 	- git submodule update
-9. Run grunt in the root directory  to start the server
+9. Run grunt in the BridgesAPI root directory to start the server
 	- cd
 	- grunt &
 10. To run Bridges examples, you will need to set your server to point to